Last Days in the Desert: Plot

-Jesus walks through the desert, while stopping to pray and asking where God is.
+Seeking information of his purpose on Earth, holy man Yeshua retreats to the desert to pray to his heavenly father, but finds himself unable to communicate with him, while he is frequently taunted by a Demon who assumes his appearance.
 He encounters an old woman to whom he gives water, before noticing she has a snake tail, and she laughs at him.